-Nifty Oct Futures trade at discount
+Nifty Oct futures trade at discount

-Reliance Industries, Bharti Airtel and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Dr. Reddy's and BPCL were the top traded individual stock futures contracts in F&O segment of NSE.

 The October 2020 F&O contracts will expire on 29 October 2020.